jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/IBM-Cost-of-a-Data-Breach-Report-2024.md

 a high of USD 169, with employee PII the costliest.
 See Figures 6A and 6B.

-**Figure 6A.** *A bar chart showing the per-record cost of a data breach by type of record compromised, measured in USD.
-The chart shows the cost for customer PII, intellectual property, other corporate data, and anonymized customer data.*
+Per-record cost of a data breach by type of

-**Figure 6B.** *A bar chart showing the type of data compromised by percentage.
-The chart shows the percentage for customer PII, employee PII, anonymized customer data, intellectual property, and other corporate data.*
+record compromised

+![Image of Figure 6A.
+More than 1 response permitted Customer PII 183 179 156 173 Intellectual property Other corporate data 168 171 Anonymized customer data (non-PII) 132 138]

+![Image of Figure 6B.
+Measured in USD millions Customer PII 48% 52% Employee PII 37% 40% Anonymized customer data (non-PII) 24% 26% Intellectual property 43% 34% Other corporate data 31% 21% Employee PII 181 189 01 03 05 02 04 2024 2023 2024 2023 2024 2023 2024 2023]

 ## Initial attack vectors and root causes
 For the 2nd year in a row, phishing and stolen or compromised